Wulin Tianjiao: Plot summary

 The story is set in 12th-century China during the wars between the Song and Jin empires.
-Tan Yuchong, the protagonist, is of mixed Jin–Song heritage: his mother Zhang Xuebo is the Song general Yue Fei's granddaughter, while his father Tan Daocheng is descended from a Jin nobleman who turned away from war.
+Tan Yuchong, the titular protagonist, is of mixed Jin–Song heritage: his mother Zhang Xuebo is the Song general Yue Fei's maternal granddaughter, while his father Tan Daocheng is descended from a Jin nobleman who turned away from war.

 When their identities are exposed, the Tan family becomes the target of both sides.
 In the ensuing conflict, Tan Daocheng is killed while Zhang Xuebo, disfigured and on the run, hides with her children in the household of a Jin governor.
-Tan Yuchong later becomes an apprentice of Yelü Xuanyuan, who recognises his aptitude for martial arts.
-Zhang Xuebo dies during a clash with Jin soldiers.
+Through a serendipitous encounter, Tan Yuchong becomes an apprentice of Yelü Xuanyuan, who recognises his aptitude for martial arts.
+Zhang Xuebo later dies during a clash with Jin soldiers.

 Years later, Tan Yuchong sets out to fulfil his parents' wish to promote peace between Song and Jin.
 His martial prowess earns him fame after he defeats a Jin warrior, but also makes him an enemy of the Jin royal family.
-In the Song capital Lin'an, he is mistaken for a Jin spy by the wulin and attacked.
+In the Song capital Lin'an, he is mistaken for a Jin spy by members of the wulin, who attack him.
 After suffering grave wounds, he is rescued by his friends and nursed back to health.

-Gradually accepted by the wulin as they learn of his background, Tan Yuchong honours his Song heritage by presenting to the wulin Yue Fei's handwritten copy of the poem "Man Jiang Hong".
+Gradually accepted by the wulin as they learn of his background, Tan Yuchong honours his Song heritage by presenting Yue Fei's handwritten copy of the poem "Man Jiang Hong" to the wulin.
 After that, he withdraws to a mountain on the Song–Jin border to live in seclusion.